eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 1. Select **Setup > Serial port**.
 1. Set **Speed** to *115,200*.
 1. Select **New setting**.
-1. On the board, press the **Reset** button.
+1. On the device, press the **Reset** button.
 1. In the **Tera Term** terminal, view the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.
-If a checkpoint value is missing or incorrect and you can't resolve the issue, see [Troubleshooting](#troubleshooting).

     |Checkpoint name|Output value|
     |---------------|-----|